dharlerjr/cdl_prizepicks_betting/README.md

 ## Version 3

-- Coded in Python
+- Still coded in Python
 - Updated layout from version 2
+- Learned how to plot a seaborn boxplot and a seaborn scatterplot on a single MatPlotLib figure
+- Removed faceted plots
-- Clean working directory
+- Cleaned working directory

 ## Challenges